Harmelodic/coding-guidelines/README.md

 should have when developing on the code.
 If in doubt, opt for a more verbose name than a less verbose one to ensure that developers new to the codebase can acquire all the necessary information they need to understand the code.

-Assuming your using some sort of interface-class relationship in your OOP code, your interface should be named clearly, and the class should then be named relating more to the implementation of the interface.
+When using an interface-class relationship in OOP code, interfaces should be named clearly but abstractly, and the class should then be named relating more to the implementation of the interface.

-If you're only implementing a single class implementing the interface, the interface can be omitted and the class can be named as whatever the interface was going to be called, as your class and method signatures effectively become your interface, and the contents of the class & methods become your implementation.
+When a single class is implementing the interface, the interface can be omitted and the class can be named as whatever the interface was going to be called, as the class and method signatures effectively become the interface, and the contents of the class & methods become the implementation.

 ```java
 class WikipediaApiClient {}